dandisy/webcore-cms/README.md

 3. GUI for manage Component Widget
 4. GUI for manage Frontend Menu, like wordpress menu

-5. console generate for html input (select) with data from related model
+5. console command to generate html input (select) with data from related model
     - define field option,
     - add get option in Common\GeneratorField,
     - add htmlvalue in Utils\HTMLFieldGenerator - and passing to template,